We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - thinking about death and suicide

 Bipolar disorder can have two extremes: up and down.
 To be diagnosed with bipolar, you must experience a period of mania or hypomania.
 People generally feel “up” in this phase of the disorder.
-When you’re experiencing an “up” mood swing, you may feel highly energized and be easily excitable.
+When you’re experiencing an “up” change in mood, you may feel highly energized and be easily excitable.

 Some people with bipolar disorder will also experience a major depressive episode, or a “down” mood.
-When you’re experiencing a “down” mood swing, you may feel lethargic, unmotivated, and sad.
+When you’re experiencing a “down” change in mood, you may feel lethargic, unmotivated, and sad.
 However, not all people with bipolar disorder who have this symptom feel “down” enough to be labeled depressed.
 For instance, for some people, once their mania is treated, a normal mood may feel like depression because they enjoyed the “high” caused by the manic episode.

 Bipolar disorder is a common mental health disorder, but it’s a bit of a mystery to doctors and researchers.
 It’s not yet clear what causes some people to develop the condition and not others.